 Much of Hill’s photography explores human-altered landscapes and artificial lighting.
 Aside from still photography, Hill has worked on film projects that have been showcased at festivals across the United States, from Cucalorus Film Festival in Wilmington, NC, to the Oregon Film Festival in Portland, OR.

-Hill’s photographs have received recognition from international publications and competitions.
-His work has appeared in/on: afterimage, a picture a day, Professional Photographer, Photography Monthly, Digital Photo, Carolina Quarterly, Redivider, Thin Air Magazine, Superstition Review, The Humanist, F8 Magazine, Saint Lucy, and more.
+Duncan's work has appeared in/on: afterimage, a picture a day, Professional Photographer, Photography Monthly, Digital Photo, Carolina Quarterly, Redivider, Superstition Review, The Humanist, F8 Magazine, Saint Lucy, and more.